LowellInstruments/ddt/CLONE.md

 ## Adding the DDH to the Dashboard

-(JOAQUIM TODO) Add DDH to the VPN.
+Ask Lowell Instruments staff to add your DDH to the VPN.

 Press the "add new DDH" on the Dashboard main page.